 #7 AppDynamics

-AppDynamics is a set of application performance monitoring tools that enables users to improve employee and consumer digital experiences.
-The set of applications boosts digital transformations to increase customer engagement and operational effectiveness because they are developed on an enterprise-grade platform.
+AppDynamics is a set of application performance monitoring and observability tools that enables users to improve employee and consumer digital experiences.
+The applications, which are developed on an enterprise-grade platform, boost digital transformations to increase customer engagement and operational effectiveness.

 The APM features of AppDynamics offer visibility into each line of code and crucial transactions within multi-cloud setups.
 Other capabilities include business performance monitoring, infrastructure visibility, and end-user monitoring.